Yrfish/app_storeparser/README.md

 ↓↓↓↓↓↓↓↓ below acrions in loop for each app ↓↓↓↓↓↓↓↓

+I save index.html to predict 429 response and to reduse time

 Collect those urls to list and go trought for loop.
 Go to app urls to collect basic data that i need: subscription, descripeion, rating, language, privacy url, developer url.
  Than go to privacy url with Selenium to search email.
 For thar i use re expression.
 Use Selenium bacause some sites has email protection After all write data to xlsx and save it every 30 iteration and save it if eroor caused